kevL/yata/ReadMe.txt

 - current font string (a .NET string representing the current table font)
 - default (sets the table-font to Yata's hardcoded default font)

+Paths (see Appendix E: how to use Crafting paths)

+Help
+- ReadMe.txt : F1 (opens this document in a text-editor)
+- About      : displays the version/build-type of the executable

 keys:
 - w/ only 1 cell selected